imfing/vuepress-homepage/docs/guide/getting-started.md

 - [GitHub Pages](https://pages.github.com/)
 - [Netlify](https://www.netlify.com/)

+For more available instructions, have a look at the [Deploying](https://vuepress.vuejs.org/guide/deploy.html#deploying) section.

 ### GitHub Pages

 Create a repository, clone it to your local machine.
 And copy files in `dist` to your local repository folder.